temez26/practice/README.md

 ## Bugs
 The Change laguage link is not perfect it bugs out when changing sites inside website.
 The answer button wont work.
+Fixed

 ### Add commands and manual for english
 Done